Breezy blog

-What are the current limitations of AI?
+What are the limitations of AI models?

 AI isn’t perfect.
 At Breezy, we strive to help business owners understand the pros and the cons to ensure we all avoid common pitfalls when using AI.